Core Course: News as a Moral Battleground

 Ethical inquiry into journalism and its effect on public discourse.
 Issues include accuracy, transparency, conflicts of interest and fairness.
 Topics include coverage of national security, government secrecy, plagiarism/fabrication, and trade-offs of anonymous sourcing.
 Codes: EI, R, W, SS.

-Fall 2024
+Fall 2025

 Journalism & Media Practicum Course Cluster

 The following courses are open to all undergraduates, but students enrolled in the JAM minor must take at least one for a letter grade.
+For JAM students, these courses can count as an elective if you have already fulfilled the Practicum requirement.

 JAM 367S-01, PUBPOL 367S-01